Efficient classical simulation of cluster state quantum circuits with alternative inputs: Prior Work and Context

 In the case of sufficiently noisy input states, other methods can also be used to provide classically efficiently simulatable regimes.
 For instance, enough dephasing will turn each $CZ$ gate in the cluster state circuit into one that does not generate quantum entanglement, thereby allowing the classical algorithm of \cite{HN} to be used.
 Alternatively, dephasing an ideal input $\ket{+}$ will effectively (by shifting the noise through to the measurements) turn the measurements into Clifford ones so that the Gottesman-Knill theorem \cite{GK} may be invoked.
 For any underlying graph if $\rho$ is a dephased $\ket{+}$ state, then the Gottesman-Knill theorem classically simulates once $\| \rho - \rho_{diag}\| \lessapprox 0.7$ (see e.g. \cite{VHP05}).

 However, all of these previous approaches need the inputs to be mixed or noisy in order to enter a classically efficient regime.
 This is where our work is differs most from previous literature: apart from trivial $\ket{0},\ket{1}$ inputs, or for systems with suitably restricted connectivity (such 1D, low width, or low tree-width systems \cite{Nielsen1D, Yoran, markov, jozsa2006simulation}, or when qubit loss significantly limits the size of clusters \cite{Dan}), previous works have required non-zero quantum entropy to bring on a classically efficient regime in the kinds of systems that we consider.
-In contrast, in this work we develop classically efficient simulation algorithms in which $\ket{\psi}$ can be taken to be both a {\it pure} or mixed state as long as it is close enough to diagonal in the computational basis.
+In contrast, in this work we develop classically efficient simulation algorithms in which the single qubit initialisations $\ket{\psi}$ can be taken to be both {\it pure} or mixed states as long they are close enough to diagonal in the computational basis.

 In order to achieve this we only allow the original cluster state measurements (i.e. {\it destructive} measurements $Z$ basis and $XY$ plane measurements).
 However, these measurements are still non-trivial because when the inputs are the ideal $\ket{+}$ states they are sufficient for quantum computation.
 To our knowledge no previous classical algorithm efficiently simulates the pure systems that our method can efficiently simulate.
 Moreover, the method we develop has a natural generalisation to a wide variety of other entangled states, and compared to most previous classical algorithms for these types of systems, our approach (at least the non-coarse-grained version) is less reliant on specific features of the underlying graph (such as percolation thresholds or tree-width) as it only cares about the degree of the graph (the coarse grained version of our argument does rely more on the graph structure).